BitLocker Keys Backup to Azure Key Vault

 .NOTES

-- Requires only Microsoft.Graph.Authentication module (no Az modules needed)
+- Requires Microsoft.Graph.Authentication and MgGraphCommunity modules (no Az modules needed; auto-installed if missing)

 - Uses REST API directly for Key Vault operations

-- Keys are stored with naming convention: BitLocker-{DeviceName}-{SerialNumber}
+- Keys are stored with naming convention: BitLocker-{DeviceName}-{SerialNumber}-{VolumeType}

 - Each secret includes tags for easy identification and management